 In some cases, splints or mouth guards may be needed to physically restrain the teeth from touching.
 They work like a retainer that you can put in your mouth, especially if your problem normally occurs at night.
 If there has been damage to your teeth, Dr. Trujillo may need to correct the damage to keep your teeth healthy.

 Sometimes you may need to address your stress and anxiety levels in order to correct the teeth grinding.
-Relaxation techniques like meditation or breathing exercises when you notice it start to happen can reduce the issue.
+Relaxation techniques like meditation or breathing exercises when you notice it starts to happen can reduce the issue.
 You can also ask Dr. Trujillo about practicing different mouth and jaw positions that make it harder to grind your teeth.

 Talk to Your Doctor About Medications

 Medications are not typically used to treat bruxism, but in some cases, they could be helpful.
 Talking to our dental team about the best course of action is necessary.
 Muscle relaxants right before bedtime for a short period of time can help lessen the occurrence of teeth grinding during sleep.
-Botox injections can also help people with severe cases of grinding, clenching, or gnashing if other treatments do not work.
+Botox injections can also help people with severe cases of grinding, clenching or gnashing if other treatments do not work.

 If your bruxism is a side effect of another issue, then that will need to be addressed.
 Medications can be altered and treating sleep apnea can also help with teeth grinding at night.
 Treating issues like gastroesophageal reflux disease can also lessen the occurrence of bruxism.